gchq/Palisade-services/resource-service/README.md

 using Spring to upload resource(s) to the service from a yaml file.
 An example of this can be seen in this [test-resource.yaml](src/contract-tests/resources/application-test-resource.yaml) file which adds the resource information to the backing store when the service starts up.

-## Hadoop and Windows

-Windows users will have problems with Hadoop integration testing.
-Included [here](src/component-tests/resources/hadoop-3.2.1/bin) is a Windows-compatible set of hadoop binaries.

-To 'install' on Windows, an additional step is required - copy the [hadoop.dll](src/component-tests/resources/hadoop-3.2.1/bin/hadoop.dll) to `C:\Windows\System32`.
-This should enable the `HadoopResourceServiceTest` to run correctly.

 ## Database Entities and Structuring

 ```